libktx/ktx/assets/README.md

 ### Why?

-LibGDX does a good job of helping you with assets (through `AssetManager`, for example), but - as usual in case of Java APIs - it does not use the full potential of Kotlin features.
-This library aims to provide Kotlin extensions and wrappers for the existing API to make assets usage more natural in Kotlin applications.
+LibGDX does a good job of helping you with assets through `AssetManager` and related APIs, but - as usual in case of Java libraries - it does not allow to use the full potential of Kotlin features.
+This library aims to provide Kotlin extensions and wrappers for the existing asset APIs to make assets usage more idiomatic in Kotlin applications.

 ### Guide